Two rottweilers caught after vicious attack on autistic man in Winton

 An autistic man who suffered extensive injuries after being mauled by two rottweilers in Winton yesterday is now in a stable condition after surgery.

-Oliver Beaumont, 22, was attacked while walking near his family's home on Great North Rd in the Southland suburb about 1pm yesterday.
+Oliver Beaumont, 22, was attacked while walking near his family's home on Great North Rd in the Southland town about 1pm yesterday.

 The attack lasted at least five minutes and the victim suffered extensive bite marks to his face when he was set upon by two fully grown rottweilers, one male and one female.